Emmotes/ic_modron_library/docs/index.md

 Just a list of frequently asked questions.
 If you have a question - feel free to DM me on Discord.

+## Which is the best gold find core?

+The Modest core has the highest gold bonus of 2.19e6% when fully epic - shortly followed by the Fast core at 1.20e6%.

 ## Why don't you pipe gold nodes?

 Using them often lowers flow to the damage nodes and damage is the whole point of supercharging.
 If you need gold then it's best to load a different layout temporarily or use a different core.

-The Modest core has the highest gold bonus of 2.19e6% when fully epic - shortly followed by the Fast core at 1.20e6%.

 ## Why do you pipe Health nodes in the Modest and Strong cores then?